stackabletech/trino-lb/docs/design.md

         lb ->>+ persistence: Store query
         persistence ->>- lb: # Don't strip space

-        lb ->> lb: Change nextUri to point to trino-lb end
+        lb ->> lb: Change nextUri to point to trino-lb in case all requests should be proxied end

     lb ->>- client: Response containing nextUri